The 25th Annual Putnam County Spelling Bee: Subsequent productions

 In 2007, the first translated production opened in Seoul, South Korea, with all of the music and dialogue in Korean, but the words were spelled in English.
 In September 2008, a German-language adaptation premiered as Der 25 Pattenser Buchstabierwettbewerb.

-The 2008–2009 Non-Equity U.S. National Tour premiered on October 11, 2008 at the Union Colony Civic Center in Greeley, Colorado, with an official opening in Fort Collins, Colorado on October 14.
+The 2008–2009 Non-Equity U.S. National Tour premiered on October 11, 2008, at the Union Colony Civic Center in Greeley, Colorado, with an official opening in Fort Collins, Colorado on October 14.

 The Mason Street Warehouse, Saugatuck Center for the Arts, Saugatuck, Michigan, opened on August 14 and ran through August 31, 2009, directed by Kurt Stamm.

 The musical made its UK premiere at the Donmar Warehouse, London, beginning previews on February 11, 2011.
 It officially opened on February 21, and closed on April 2.
 The director was Jamie Lloyd.

 Spelling Bee made its Scandinavian debut in September 2012 in Oslo, Norway.

 Spelling Bee was performed for the first time in Israel, with Hebrew subtitles in October 2012, at the AACI J-Town Playhouse theater in Jerusalem.
-Spelling Bee had an additional series of performances in September, 2017 in Israel by the organization The Stage, at the Beit Yad leBanim theatre in Tel Aviv.
+Spelling Bee had an additional series of performances in September 2017 in Israel by the organization The Stage, at the Beit Yad leBanim theatre in Tel Aviv.

 The original Broadway cast of Spelling Bee reunited for a one-night only 10th anniversary concert at The Town Hall on July 6, 2015.
 All actors reprised their roles for the performance with the exception of Celia Keenan-Bolger as Olive Ostrovsky, with Jenni Barber who had previously played the role on Broadway stepping into the role: Keenan-Bolger joined the cast for the concert's finale, performing Olive's monologue as she had a decade prior.
-The concert was organized in tribute to original production stage manager Andrea "Spook" Testani-Gordon, who passed away from cancer the previous November.
+The concert was organized in tribute to original production stage manager Andrea "Spook" Testani-Gordon, who died from cancer the previous November.

-Plot
+In 2024, The Sandbox Collective, a Manila-based theater company, staged Spelling Bee in the Philippines from February 24 to March 17.
+It was directed by Filipino theater veteran Missy Maramara and produced in collaboration with ABS-CBN, Star Magic, and Teatro Kapamilya.
+The Philippine staging of the musical received highly favorable reviews.
+Gabriel Bohol of Tatler Asia lauded the production's "impeccable" cast, describing them as "nothing short of perfect".